justdataplease/bigquery-transliteration/README.md

 ## How to reproduce

 *If you want to just test or use stemming functionality in BigQuery, without implementing it, go to — 7.
-Stemmers Demo.
+Transliteration Demo.

 ### 1. Clone the repository